kociolekt/alexa-command-line-skill/NOTES.md

 Some notes regarding configuration of aws services in serverless framework.

 TODO:
+Theory
 - what it is (commandline tool w nodejs)
-- talk about how it's useful in our environment (no need for backend)
 - what is supported (many providers examples)

 - how it works under the hood (uses cloud orcestrators show example)

-- what you can do with it (avaiable commands and what do they do)
+- what you can do with it (avaiable commands and what do they do, plugins)
-- what if something isnt avaiable (plugins)
+- talk about how it's useful in our environment (no need for backend)

 - how often its updated (situation with websockets)

+Practice
+- serverless ans sls as alias

 ## Preparations
-Before u start u'll need aws account, awscli and serverless framework.
-After that u'll need to configure new profile (security reasons) and credentials
+Before you start you'll need aws account, awscli and serverless framework.
+After that you'll need to configure new profile (security reasons) and credentials

 ### Setup aws account
 1. Go to https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?nc2=h_ct&src=header_signup